music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/05-cmnartic/03-cmntrem.md

 {% include mei example="cmn/cmn-sample148b.txt" valid="true" %}

 The {% include link elem="bTrem" %} element can be used as shorthand for a tuplet consisting of repetitions of a single note or chord.
 This kind of markup may be the result of an optical music recognition process in which complete semantics cannot be determined *a priori*.
 When used this way, the **@num** attribute on {% include link elem="bTrem" %} can record a number to be rendered along with the pseudo-tuplet.
 In spite of this capability, the {% include link elem="tuplet" %} element is preferred.
+This makes the following examples' visual appearance equal, but not necessarily their semantics.

 {% include mei example="cmn/cmn-sample149.txt" valid="true" %}
+{% include mei example="cmn/cmn-sample149a.txt" valid="true" %}

 In the case of alternating pitches, MEI offers the {% include link elem="fTrem" %} (fingered tremolo) element.
 While it mostly behaves the same as {% include link elem="bTrem" %}, a fingered tremolo requires exactly two child elements, either being a {% include link elem="note" %} or {% include link elem="chord" %}.
 The **@unitdur** attribute value indicates the exact note values in an aural rendition of a measured tremolo, i.e., 4ths, 8ths, 16ths, etc. The number of beams present in the source is captured by the **@beams** attribute.